 This post may contain affiliate links.
 Read disclosure policy.

-Sticky buns are a sweet treat that tastes like my overnight cinnamon rolls but has a glaze on the outside like monkey bread with a crunchy pecan topping.
+These pecan sticky buns taste like my overnight cinnamon rolls, but with a buttery brown sugar caramel-like glaze similar to monkey bread with biscuits, plus a crunchy pecan topping.

 We love these on Christmas morning, but they’re perfect for any special occasion brunch, including Easter, Thanksgiving, or a special family gathering.
 Soft and fluffy on the inside with a sugar cinnamon swirl, there’s nothing like the smell of fresh, homemade sticky buns!